-The purpose of this systematic literature review is to explore relevant research on the impact of deployments on the spouses of Iraq and Afghanistan military law enforcement veterans.
-It could aid in developing a better understanding of the significant stressors experienced by spouses who are dually exposed to secondary trauma from combat deployments and law enforcement occupational stressors.
-Additionally, this project could inform military and law enforcement leadership and counselors about better methods to target awareness programs to the needs and realities of the military spouses of deployed and/or deploying law enforcement veterans.
+The purpose of this systematic literature review was to explore relevant research on deployment’s impact on spouses of Iraq and Afghanistan military veterans in law enforcement.
+Findings from this study could aid a better understanding of the significant stressors experienced by spouses who are dually exposed to trauma from combat deployments and law enforcement occupational stressors.
+Additionally, study findings could provide information military and law enforcement leadership and counselors could use to better target the needs and realities of spouses of deployed and/or deploying military members.

-There is limited scientific literature regarding military law enforcement veterans.
-Of the available related literature, the primary focus is on a veteran’s reintegration to civilian law enforcement duties, but not the potential for ongoing cumulative exposure to trauma.
-Also, there appeared to be no contemporary studies regarding the manifestation of secondary trauma for military law enforcement spouses (Greinacher et al., 2019; Meffert et al., 2014; Renshaw, 2011).
-By understanding the collective impact of deployments and law enforcement stressors on the military law enforcement spouse, this research could bring much needed attention to significant mental and physical health risks for the spouse during deployments and as the veteran returns to daily law enforcement duties.
+There is limited scientific literature regarding military veterans in law enforcement.
+Of the available related literature, the primary focus has been on veteran reintegration to civilian law enforcement duties, not on the potential for ongoing cumulative exposure to trauma.
+Also, there appeared to be no contemporary studies regarding the manifestation of secondary trauma for spouses of military veterans in law enforcement.
+By increasing the understanding the collective impact of deployments and law enforcement stressors on these spouses, findings from this study could bring much-needed attention to significant mental and physical health risks for them during deployments and as veterans return to daily law enforcement duties.

 Research Questions

-The following research questions were addressed:
+The following research questions (RQs) were addressed in this study:

-Research Question 1: How does military combat deployment stressors impact spouses of Iraq and Afghanistan combat veterans?
+RQ1: How do military combat deployment stressors impact spouses of Iraq and Afghanistan combat veterans?

-Research Question 2: How does law enforcement occupational stressors impact the spouses of law enforcement officers?
+RQ2: How do law enforcement occupational stressors impact the spouses of law enforcement officers?

 Importance of the Study

-A 2017 report indicated over half of the estimated Iraq and Afghanistan veterans are married (DoD Military OneSource, 2017; Williams & Mulhall, 2009).
+Over half of the estimated 2,500,000 Iraq and Afghanistan veterans are married (DoD Military OneSource, 2017; Williams & Mulhall, 2009).
 This leaves nearly 1,500,000 spouses vulnerable to the stresses of single or multiple deployments in addition to other factors associated with familial disruptions.
-During deployments, military spouses face distinctive challenges and significant demands that are unlike any other civilian familial unit (DiNola, 2008).
-Many spouses of combat veterans have been plagued with tremendous stress related to emotional detachment from the military member during the deployment.
-Upon return, the spouse may take on the sole responsibility of caregiver for an injured veteran.
-In some cases, this increased stress may lead to increased incidents of domestic abuse, decreased sexual intimacy, and struggles to meet the financial needs of the family (de Burgh et al., 2011; Galovski & Lyons, 2004).
+During deployments, military spouses face distinctive challenges and significant demands that are unlike those experienced in civilian families (DiNola, 2008).
+Many spouses of combat veterans experience significant stress related to emotional detachment from military members during the deployment.
+When members return, their spouses may have sole caregiver responsibilities.
+In some cases, increased stress related to these responsibilities may lead to higher incidents of domestic abuse, decreased sexual intimacy, and struggles to meet financial needs (de Burgh et al., 2011; Galovski & Lyons, 2004).

-There are relevant studies focused on the families of combat veteransthe circumstances surrounding Iraq and Afghanistan differ significantly from any other conflict in recent history.
-For instance, there are significant and relevant differences between the Gulf War and conflicts encompassed under the Global War on Terrorism.
-Some of these differences include a 600% increase in the number of hostile deaths of U.S. military members during Operation Iraqi Freedom than during the Gulf War, significantly more ground troops deployed, length and number of deployments, length of combat actions, and subsequent insurgency which continues today (Mansfield et al., 2011).
-While there are numerous studies focused on the health and well-being of the military members returning from Iraq and Afghanistan, there are few studies focused specifically on the psychological health and well-being of the spouse (Eaton et al., 2008; Numbers et al., 2011; Riviere & Merrill, 2011) and none identified to address the needs of military law enforcement spouses.
+Researchers have focused on families of combat veterans; however, the circumstances surrounding the Iraq and Afghanistan wars differed significantly from any other conflict in recent history.
+Some of these differences include a 600% increase in the number of hostile deaths of U.S. military members during Operation Iraqi Freedom than during the Gulf War, significantly more ground troops deployed, length and number of deployments, length of combat actions, and subsequent insurgency (Mansfield et al., 2011).
+While there are numerous studies focused on the health and well-being of the military members returning from Iraq and Afghanistan, there are few studies focused specifically on spouses’ psychological health and well-being (Eaton et al., 2008; Numbers et al., 2011; Riviere & Merrill, 2011), and I did not find any that addressed the needs of military law enforcement spouses.